derekshirk/personal-site-2020/testimonials/josh-schneider.md

   - testimonial
 ---

-Derek is a talented designer and strategic problem solver.
-I enjoyed working with him at Cloud Four on various front-end and design system projects and was consistently impressed by the quality and creativity of his output.
-Derek consistently produces effective and inclusive interfaces that solve complex problems that prioritize user needs.
+I’ve partnered with Derek on multiple design and UX projects.
+I’ve always been impressed by the quality of his work, his broad knowledge in both design and development, and his excellent communication skills.

-Besides being well-versed in sketching, prototyping, and designing in the browser, he is also a talented front-end developer and a masterful communicator.
-I would recommend Derek to anyone looking to fill a front-end design or strategic role.
+Derek’s design decisions command great respect, but he is also an excellent listener and ready to adjust his visions to meet client needs.
+I would not hesitate to enlist Derek as a UX strategist or designer on any project.